myfloki/loki-richlist/README.md

   <img src="lokirich.png" alt="loki richlist dashboard" width="540">
 </p>

-`loki-richlist` is a standalone CLI for maintaining and reporting the richest addresses on a Flokicoin chain.
+`loki-richlist` is a standalone CLI for maintaining and reporting the richest addresses on a Lokichain.
 It reuses the node’s `ffldb` database, tracks per-address balances with resume support, and prints a human-readable rich list summary after each run.

 ### Requirements